sol1/sol1-icinga-notifications/README.md

 Once installed you will find the Request Tracker Notification configuration in the `/etc/icinga2/scripts/config/` directory.

 The configuration of connection settings to Request Tracker and Icinga can be found in this file.

 For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.

+### Slack
+There is no configuration files by default with slack notifications, the script will still look for configuration in `config/slack-notification.json` though.

+For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.